sighupio/add-on-storage/katalog/rook-operator/README.md

 - Kubernetes >= `1.29.0`

-> cert-manager is nedeed to let Rook setup a Validating Webhook to asses that Rook
+> cert-manager is nedeed to let Rook setup a Validating Webhook to assess that Rook
 > CRDs are correctly configured.

 ## Image repository and tag